RIDE MORE. WAIT LESS. SPEED PAST THE LINES WITH FAST LANE!

 - Weighs in at more than 2.2 million pounds

 - Accelerates to blinding speeds of up to 50 mph

 - With trains suspended below the track, riders loop on the outside of the track instead of on the inside.

 - This is an inverted steel coaster with floorless cars suspended below the track reaching a maximum height of 100 feet and speeds up to 50 miles per hour.
 Riders will experience weightlessness and rapid movements from side to side.

 - A shoulder harness with a between-the-legs safety belt secures each rider over the head and across the chest.
 Due to the nature of the restraint, this ride may not accommodate guests of a larger size.

 - Guests must have a minimum of three functioning extremities.
-Two functioning extremities are sufficient instead of three functioning extremities if the guest has a normal center of gravity and the lower extremities are sufficiently strong to maintain proper riding posture under the dynamic conditions of the ride.
-Amputations must be at the knee of below.
+One functioning arm that includes a hand is required to ride.
+Two functioning arms are sufficient instead of three functioning extremities if the guest has a normal center of gravity and lower extremities are sufficiently strong to maintain proper riding posture under the dynamic conditions of the ride.
+Amputations must be at the knee or below.